 Burnout can be soul-destroying and life-disrupting (I know from experience!).
-In this article, we’ll go through how burnout happens, the symptoms of burnout, what causes burnout symptoms, and how you can start to turn your health (and life) back around so you can thrive after burnout.
+In this article, we’ll go through how burnout happens, the signs and symptoms of burnout, what causes burnout symptoms, and how to fix burnout so you can start to turn your health (and life) around and thrive after burnout.

 Thinking clearly becomes challenging.